deepfence/SecretScanner/README.md

   -multi-match
     	Output multiple matches of same pattern in one file.
 By default, only one match of a pattern is output for a file for better performance
   -output-path string
-    	Outputs json file with secrets to this dir/file.
-If not set, it will output to a default filename in current directory -temp-directory string
+    	Output directory where json file will be stored.
+If not set, it will output to current directory -temp-directory string
     	Directory to process and store repositories/matches (default "/tmp") -threads int